 As if the cold weather, harsh winds and drizzly rain weren’t bad enough, being inside during the winter months can have just as much of a negative effect on our skin.

 Shops, offices, restaurants – and salons – turn the heating on full blast to try and accommodate cold customers and clients, but, believe it or not, this is not the answer.
 The dry indoor air is as much of a culprit by sucking the moisture out of our skin.

 Due to the lack of sebaceous oil glands in the face, arms and legs, these are the areas most affected by the colder weather.
-So, here at Salon Gold, we have scoured the web and found some top tips to keep your clients (and their skin) happy and hydrated:
+As a professional therapist, you will already know this but if not, we have spoken to other therapists and found some top tips to keep your clients (and their skin) happy and hydrated:

 Use essential oils

 Before doing a client’s make up or facial, use warm water with a few drops of essential oils to cleanse their skin.
-Different skin types are suited to different oils, so be sure to ask your client about their problem areas.
+Different skin types are suited to different oils, so as per your training, be sure to ask your client about their problem areas.
 Oils include jasmine, chamomile, neroli, lemon, geranium, rosemary, peppermint and clary sage.

 Use pure cocoa butter

 Cocoa butter is a natural alternative to petroleum-based moisturisers.
-Apply directly to your client’s slightly damp skin so the moisture becomes trapped, rather than evaporating into the air.
+Be sure to follow manufacturers guidelines but you can apply directly to your client’s slightly damp skin so the moisture becomes trapped, rather than evaporating into the air.

 Check your labels

-Every now and then, check the ingredients label on each skincare, makeup and beauty product that you use on your clients.
-Try to avoid toners and other product types that contain alcohol, which can dry out the skin.
+Every therapist knows to check the ingredients label on each skincare, makeup and beauty product that you use on your clients.
+You can try to avoid toners and other product types that contain alcohol, which can dry out the skin.
 Instead, opt for those which contain ingredients such as witch hazel.